strdco/scan.datasatsto.se/README.md

 The solution works with integer identities, so it does not contain any personally identifiable information.
 This means that you'll have to connect those IDs to your attendee records yourself.

-No IP addresses, locations, etc, are used or checked or stored.
+No IP addresses, locations, etc, are used or checked or stored, unless specifically entered in the note field by vendors.

 The solution does not use passwords, with the exception of the EventSecret, which the event owner will need to extract reporting data if they don't have database access.